Friends and Friendships in Emerging Adulthood

 Family members generally do not try (and in truth feel that they should not try) to influence who emerging adults’ friends are or what they do with these friends.
 And friendships don’t often influence family relationships.
 Instead, some emerging adults view their friends as “being” family.
 Sexual-minority emerging adults whose families reject them sometimes adopt a family of choice from a network of supportive friends.
 Other emerging adults do this too, as shown when Friends characters spent Thanksgiving together instead of joining their families.
 Likewise, it is common to hear emerging adults describe a good friend as being “like a brother.”
 In other cases, emerging adults sometimes consider family members (especially siblings or cousins) to be friends.
 For example, Ross and Monica were siblings who offered each other companionship and emotional intimacy.
 Finding close ties among family members provides a ready source of support, but being more involved with peers helps emerging adults weather some transitions better (for example, moving away from home).

 Friends and friendship networks also influence romantic relationships.
-For example, emerging adults often find new romantic partners within their existing friendship networks.
+For example, emerging adults often find new romantic partners within their existing friendship networks or camgirls network.
 This means that the diversity found within an emerging adult’s friendship network influences the likelihood that he or she will date someone of a different race.
 Friends complain loudly when too much time is spent with a romantic partner (but they are likely to support the romantic relationship if they know the boyfriend or girlfriend well).
 Friends’ support (or lack of support) for a romantic relationship affects the couple’s level of commitment to the relationship.
 Perhaps knowing this, emerging adults are sometimes selective about the friends to whom they introduce a new romantic partner.
 Friends can influence break-ups, but they do so infrequently.
 Couples don’t stay together for the sake of their friends, even though there can be a high cost to breaking up with a romantic partner when they share the same friends.
 For example, throughout the series, Ross and Rachel had an on-again, off-again relationship.
 Each time they broke up, it disrupted their friendship network.

 Why Do Friendships Matter to Emerging Adults?